Top HuskyCT Questions

 Occasionally, instructors go directly to the “Content Collection” in the Control Panel and upload their files there.
 These files cannot be accessed by the students, however, because only instructors can see the options under the Control Panel > Content Collection.
 The Content Collection is basically just a HuskyCT course's file repository; it is not where students actually access files.
 Students will not be able to see these files until they are linked to a page on the HuskyCT site.
 Instructors need to create or go to a Content Area or Content Folder and add the files there.

-8. How do I add the Discussion Board tool?
+8. How do I add links to my course's main menu?

-All new HuskyCT sites have at least four links in the left-hand navigation menu.
-These are Announcements, Overview and Syllabus, Library Resources, and My Grades.
+All new HuskyCT sites have at least a set of default links on the left-hand main navigation menu: Announcements, Course Content, Discussion Board, My Grades, Student Help, Ask a Librarian, and possibly others.
 Instructors can add other tool links or content areas to this menu using the “+” icon at the upper left of the menu.
-This process would be used to add the Discussion Board tool, or other tools such as Blogs, Journals, Wikis, Course Messages, Email, and Calendar.
+This process would be used to add links to other content areas of the course, or tools such as Collaborate, Webex, and many other features.

 9. How do I add my TA?